 YES!
 During these NFPA-mandated tests, an optional “test activated” contact may be used to activate one or more remotely installed ZoneSaver-2 emergency lighting control units.
 When activated, the ZoneSaver-2 will feed emergency power to egress lighting that is normally off, or dimmed / turned off via a local control device.
 This option allows for automatic testing of the locally controlled life safety circuit and the ZoneSaver-2 control unit.
 Consult factory for product and application details.

 YES!
-The EON’s 90 minute configuration requires only one (1) battery cabinet, and only batteries with front access terminals are used.
-This makes installation easy and less time consuming – installation is straightforward and DC connections are easily made!
+The EON’s 90 minute configuration requires only one (1) battery cabinet (up to 33kW) and only two (2) battery cabinets (40kW – 55kW).
+Only batteries with front access terminals are used.
+Both of these features make installation easy and less time consuming – installation is straightforward and DC connections are easily made!

 YES!
 Option one is isolated, potential free (Form C) Status / Alarm Relay Contacts, accessible via a terminal strip for a hardwired connection to building monitoring and security systems.
 Option two is network communications.
 The EON’s NetMinder™ option communicates system status, test results, alarms, and electrical measurements via BACnet/IP or BACnet MS/TP, Ethernet TCP/IP, MODBUS TCP, or MODBUS RS485.

-YES!
-Provided in a side-mounted 14” wide, front access distribution cabinet, a total of 12 pole positions per phase (36 total) are available to accommodate 1, 2, and 3 pole circuit breakers fed from an inverter system output of 208/120 VAC or 248/277 VAC.
-These circuit breakers are located behind a secured, lockable, hinged door; and can be factory-wired to the normally on bus and/or normally off bus in any combination specified.
+YES – Provided in a side-mounted 14” wide (10kW – 33kW) or 29” wide (40kW – 55kW), front access output distribution cabinet!
+For 10kW – 33kW models, the distribution cabinet includes 12 pole positions per phase to accommodate 1, 2, and 3 pole circuit breakers fed from an inverter system output of 208/120 VAC or 248/277 VAC.
+For 40kW – 55kW models, the distribution cabinet can be provided with up to four (4) factory-installed 3-pole output circuit breakers.
+Within either distribution cabinet, the circuit breakers are located behind a secured, lockable, hinged door; and can be factory-wired to the “Normally On” bus and/or “Normally Off” bus in any combination specified.

 YES!
-Monitored output circuit breakers are available, reducing the number of pole positions to 8 per phase (24 total).
+Monitored output circuit breakers are available.
 If a circuit breaker is open, the Intellistat TS™ monitor sounds an alarm.
 Optional alarm relay contacts are also available.